creoapp/documentation/docs/drafts/TextField.md

 The `TextField` customizations.

 ### Input View
 The custom input view to display when the text field becomes active.
-The user can drop one or more controls in order to create the custom inout view.
+The user can drop one or more controls in order to create the custom input view.

 ![`TextField` input view](images/textfield4.png)
 The `TextField` input view customization.

 ### Keyboard Accessory View
 The custom accessory view to display when the text field becomes active.
-The user can drop one or more controls in order to extends the default keyboard.
+The user can drop one or more controls in order to extend the default keyboard.

 ![`TextField` keyboard accessory view](images/textfield5.png) The `TextField` keyboard accessory view customization.